 The purpose of the Shelter Cat Getaway program is to give longer-resident ARL cats a chance to get out of the shelter during the ARL's busiest times of year and enjoy the in-home life they deserve.
 It also allows the ARL to bring more cats into adoption.
 About 50 new cats arrive each day in the summer!

 - The ARL will continue to promote each cat through the normal adoption channels, including the website and media, but vacation homes are encouraged to find adopters themselves, too!

-- A dedicated Facebook fan page has been created for Shelter Getaway hosts to network, share photos, best practices, ask questions and more!
+- A dedicated Facebook fan page has been created for Shelter Cat Getaway hosts to network, share photos and best practices, ask questions and more!

-- Host families are encouraged to keep the ARL updated on what you observe about the cat(s) so we can better promote them to permanent adopters.
+- Host families are encouraged to keep the ARL updated on what you observe about the cat(s) so we can better promote them to potential adopters.

 How It Works

 The ARL will:

 - Provide a healthy, adoptable cat(s) for you to temporarily house